 Manufacturers make the battery packs.
 They also make the power tools that use those battery packs.
 So, of course, they ensure that the battery pack will fit the power tool well and tightly so as to deliver full power and be stable in its position.

-Each of these two pieces, then, are made for each other – the pack and the tool assembly.
+Each of these two pieces is made for each other – the pack and the tool assembly.
 There is no universal standard for battery pack sizes and the part of the tools they attach to when charged – the battery slot.
 Each manufacturer has its own design.
 While the battery packs tend to have the same voltage, they have their own slot sizes and configurations.

 Kobalt batteries are made to fit Kobalt tools; DEWALT batteries are made to fit DEWALT tools.
 The short answer to the question is that Kobalt batteries do not fit DEWALT tools without modifications.

-The issue, then, goes beyond compatibility to include safety, peak performance, and warranty concerns.
-There are those who want to push the limits of their power tools, whether for cost-savings or other reasons, but there are substantial risks associated with that daring-do.
+The issue goes beyond compatibility to include safety, peak performance, and warranty concerns.
+Some want to push the limits of their power tools, whether for cost-savings or other reasons, but substantial risks are associated with that daring-do.